tingyucha/AOSPRE/docs/README_AOS.txt

 %%%% 2) Pre-install Checklist %%%%

-The main AOS code is setup in a Github repository with specific instructions for downloading, building, testing, and usage.
-The build and operation of the AOS set to run on Linux/Unix systems.
+The main AOSPRE code is setup in a Github repository with specific instructions for downloading, building, testing, and usage.
+The build and operation of the AOSPRE set to run on Linux/Unix systems.
 The current version has been successfully tested on is CentOS Stream release 8, 4.18.0-277.el8.x86_64, AlmaLinux 8.10 (Cerulean Leopard), and MacOS Ventura, Version 13.6.9.